In this section

 There are many different stitch (suture) types and techniques.
 Your doctor will advise you whether your child has stitches that need to be removed.
 Sometimes dissolvable stitches are used.

 Your child's cut will be red, tender and swollen straight after stitching or gluing.
-This should ease as the wound starts to heal in around 2-3 days.
+This should ease as the wound starts to heal in around two to three days.
 All wounds, whether sutured or glued, will leave a scar.
-Initially the scar may be red or purple in colour and will fade to light pink or white or nearly invisible over time, this may take up to a year.
+Initially the scar may be red or purple in colour and will fade to light pink, white or nearly invisible over time.
+This may take up to a year.

 Your child may need some simple pain relief (such as paracetamol) in the first couple of days following an injury.
 Speak to your doctor, nurse or pharmacist for more information.